Celebrate the Grinch’s small heart growing 3 sizes with this easy Grinch cookie recipe. These green crinkle cookies look just like a Grinch!

 **This post contains affiliate links.
 I earn a commission from these links that supports this blog.
 Thank you!**

 What are Grinch Cookies?

 Grinch cookies are green crinkle cookies with heart-shaped candy.
 They are meant to look like the furry green Grinch with his heart growing as he learns the true magic of Christmas.
 These fun cookies are made with a boxed vanilla cake mix.
-That means that are so easy to make but guaranteed to be delicious.
+This makes the recipe simple, but delicious!
+It’s the perfect holiday cookie recipe!

-What You Need to Make This Grinch Cookie Recipe
+What You Need to Make This Easy Grinch Cookie Recipe

 What Type of Food Coloring is Best?